-One of the most loving and powerful things we can do for ourselves is develop a consistent contemplative practice.
+One of the most loving and powerful things we can do for ourselves is develop consistent contemplative practices.

-The phrase contemplative practice may sounds religious or mystical to you, and it can be both of these things, but don’t worry: even if you are not religious and do not practice any faith, contemplative practices are still for you and can become an extremely meaningful and empowering part of your life.
+The phrase contemplative practice may sounds religious or mystical to you.
+And it can be both of these things, but don’t worry.
+Even if you are not religious and do not practice any faith, contemplative practices are still for you.
+They can become an extremely meaningful and empowering part of your life.

 What are Contemplative Practices?

-Contemplative Practices are activities or habits that help us connect with the the spiritual part of us and become more compassionate, creative, wise, and loving versions of ourselves.
+Contemplative Practices are activities or habits that help us connect with the the spiritual part of us.
+As such, they help us become more compassionate, creative, wise, and loving versions of our self.

 If the word spiritual makes you nervous, don’t worry.
 It is possible to think of the spiritual part of us in both religious and non-religious ways.

 Human beings possess a mind, body, and emotions, and all of these parts of us are good.
-When we nurture all three aspects of ourselves, we become a more fully alive, resilient, and loving version of ourselves.
+When we nurture all three aspects of ourselves, we become a more fully alive, resilient, and loving version of our self.

 Therefore, one of the most important goals of contemplative practices is to help us nurture all these parts of us and to make peace with them.